-IkT-148009: Our product candidate for Parkinson's Disease and related alpha-synuclein disorders undetected.
+IkT-148009: Our product candidate for Parkinson's Disease and related alpha-synuclein disorders age of onset of 60 years of age.
+In addition to the 60,000 new cases each year, thousands of cases go undetected.
 Almost all patients with Parkinson's disease will eventually need to take medication to help with their symptoms.
 Worldwide, there could be as many as 10,000,000 cases of PD.
 By 2025, PD drug sales are expected to double; sales estimates by 2025 are expected to crest \$6.0 billion.
 The country with the highest diagnosed prevalence of PD is the U.S. PD tends to be a disease of men, with a nearly 2:1 ratio of men:women among patients diagnosed with this disease.
 A particular challenge to the treatment of Parkinson's patients are their comorbidities, which include arthritis, cardiovascular disease, psychosis and dementia.
 The future market for treatment is robust, with the compound annual growth rates for patients with PD that are diagnosed and not diagnosed are 2.7% and 1.8%, respectively, and we expect those growth rates to continue through the foreseeable future.
 In the U.S. market, patients currently expend \$15,000 to \$25,000 per year to treat the symptoms of PD, creating a multibillion-dollar opportunity for disease-modification of this devastating disease.
 Moreover, since the same product would be used to treat both PD and its GI complications, we believe we have multiple opportunities to achieve commercial success in several treatment areas in this market.